-- guidance on the use of Tier I RBSL Tables; - guidance on the use of the Tier II PSSL Tables; - guidance on use of the Atlantic RBCA Tool Kit to supplement instructions provided by GSI; - guidance on best management practices for environmental site assessment for impacted sites; - guidance on ecological screening and assessment; and, - guidance on use of Atlantic RBCA for other parameters (i.e., other than PHCs and CVOCs associated with dry cleaning activities).
+- guidance on the use of Tier I RBSL Tables - guidance on the use of the Tier II PSSL Tables - guidance on use of the Atlantic RBCA Tool Kit for the calculation of SSTLs to supplement instructions provided by GSI - guidance on best management practices for environmental site assessment for impacted sites - guidance on ecological screening and assessment - guidance on use of the Atlantic RBCA toolkit for other parameters (i.e., other than PHCs and CVOCs associated with dry cleaning activities)

-Atlantic PIRI will be publishing Environmental Quality Standards (EQS) for Impacted Sites which can be used for assessment of other contaminants of concern.
-If other contaminants are being assessed at a Tier II/III level, the Site Professional should also consult with the Provincial regulatory authority having jurisdiction since the Atlantic RBCA Tool Kit has currently only been pre-approved for use with PHCs and CVOCs (PCE, TCE, cis-1,2-DCE, trans-1,2-DCE, 1,1- DCE and vinyl chloride).
+Atlantic PIRI has released the Environmental Quality Standards Rationale and Guidance Document (2021), which can be used for assessment of other contaminants of concern.
+If other contaminants are being assessed at a Tier II/III level, the Site Professional should consult with the Provincial regulatory authority having jurisdiction since the Atlantic RBCA Tool Kit is currently only pre-approved for use with PHCs and CVOCs (PCE, TCE, cis-1,2-DCE, trans-1,2-DCE, 1,1- DCE and vinyl chloride).

-In 2016, Atlantic PIRI published a Guidance for Vapour Intrusion Assessments to provide guidance on the assessment and quantification of the subsurface vapours to indoor air exposure pathway for human health.
+In 2016, Atlantic PIRI reissued Guidance for Vapour Intrusion Assessments as a standalone document to provide guidance on the assessment and quantification of the subsurface vapours to indoor air exposure pathway for human health.
 The guidance includes vapour intrusion screening levels (VISLs) for PHCs.
 The Guidance for Vapour Intrusion Assessments was updated in April 2019 and is currently available from the Atlantic RBCA website (www.atlanticrbca.com).

-A summary of the modifications to Atlantic RBCA Version 3.1 is provided in Table 1-1.
+A summary of the modifications to Atlantic RBCA Tool Kit Version 4.0 is provided in Tables 1-1, 1.2, and 1.3.